From pore collapse to crystal growth: ultrafast laser-induced stishovite formation in nanoporous silica: Introduction

-Although laser-induced crystallization in silica is rare, it has been observed under extreme conditions.
-Time-resolved X-ray diffraction experiments revealed transient stishovite formation above 18 GPa on nanosecond timescales \cite{gleason2015ultrafast}, while molecular dynamics (MD) simulations showed pressure-driven transitions from tetrahedral to octahedral silicon coordination beyond 20 GPa \cite{trang}.
-These results indicate that crystallization is not anomalous, but emerges when local energy density and pressure are sufficiently high.
-Such conditions are especially relevant in nanoporous systems, where electromagnetic energy can be spatially confined.
+Although rare, laser-induced crystallization in silica has been observed under extreme conditions.
+Time-resolved X-ray diffraction experiments of laser-induced shock compression in silica revealed transient stishovite formation above 18 GPa on nanosecond timescales \cite{gleason2015ultrafast}, while molecular dynamics (MD) simulations showed pressure-driven transitions from tetrahedral to octahedral silicon coordination beyond 20 GPa \cite{trang}.
+These results indicate that crystallization is not anomalous, but rather emerges when the local energy density and pressure are sufficiently high.
+Glass-to-crystal transitions in silica can also occur due to laser-excitation-induced changes in the electrochemical potential \cite{poumellec2023electrostatic}.
+All these conditions are especially relevant in nanoporous systems, where electromagnetic energy can be strongly confined around the pores.

 Nanoporous structures formed during femtosecond irradiation are now recognized both as a distinct modification pathway and as a source of emergent functionality.
 Periodic nanopore arrays introduce birefringence and enable photonic applications \cite{lancry2013nanoporous, sakakura2020, shayeganrad2022high}.
-Their formation is driven by multiphoton ionization, local field enhancement, and plasma-mediated nanocavitation \cite{rudenko2017role, lancry2011nanogratings}.
-Crucially, once created, these pores reshape subsequent light-matter interaction: enhanced local fields and heterogeneous stress relaxation at pore interfaces amplify absorption and can modify crystallization kinetics \cite{lancry2016nanoscale, champion2013stress, Shimotsuma2003PRL}.
-Whether nanopores merely accompany extreme excitation or actively govern phase selection, however, remains unresolved.
+Their formation is driven by nonlinear photoionization and plasma-mediated nanocavitation \cite{rudenko2017role, lancry2011nanogratings}.
+Once created, these pores further reshape light-matter interaction: enhanced local-fields and heterogeneous stress relaxation around the pores amplify absorption and can modify crystallization kinetics \cite{lancry2016nanoscale, champion2013stress, Shimotsuma2003PRL}.
+However, the effect of nanopores on extreme excitation and phase transitions remains largely unexplored.